 It is in the body of the Declaration of Independence that we find the most compelling evidence that the people themselves are the sovereign entities of the United States.

 That statement, alone, confirms the sovereignty of the people.
 No document that follows this one, in our history, grants any government we’ve formed any powers above that of the people.
-The Articles of Confederation and Perpetual Union didn’t grant the Federal Government of the Confederation any powers over the people and neither does the Constitution of the United States.
-The Constitution is a document detailing the powers and responsibilities of the government of the United States.
+The Articles of Confederation and Perpetual Union didn’t grant the Government for the Confederation of the United States any powers over the people and neither does the Federal Constitution.
+The Federal Constitution is a document detailing the powers and responsibilities of the government for the United States.
 It speaks directly to the participants of the government it creates.
 The legislature, alone, is tasked with the making of laws for the new Republic.
 Its powers and responsibilities are specifically enumerated.
-Not one of those grants authority over the people.
-The President, the only individual or political body outside of the Legislature with any participatory power of establishing law, is limited to three choices; do nothing, sign the bill into law or veto the bill and send it back to congress, the legislature.
+Not one of those grants general authority over the people.
+The President, the only individual or political body outside of the Legislature with any participatory power of establishing law, is limited to three choices; do nothing, sign the bill into law or veto the bill and send it back to Congress, the legislature.

 The principles the founders, from the States and its representatives down to the foot soldiers, fought for are to be found in the very same document: